What's in the Pan

 * Percent Daily Values are based on a 2000 calorie diet.

+Why It's Important to Space Out the Cookies: Giving the cookies more room in between each other allows for them to bake more evenly.
 Pro Tip: Place the remaining cookie dough balls back in the refrigerator to continue chilling while you are baking your cookies.

+Why Did My Cookies Spread Too Much?
 The most common culprit is butter that's too soft or melted.
 Make sure your butter is room temperature-soft enough to press a finger into, but not greasy.
 Also, chilling your dough for at least 30 minutes before baking keeps the cookies thick and chewy instead of flat and crispy.

+Why are my cookies still soft in the center when I take them out?
 That's exactly what you want; they will firm up as they cool on the hot baking sheet, giving you soft, chewy centers instead of dry, overbaked cookies.

 caramel chocolate chip cookies